softsky/site-security-site/app/views/website-security/directory-traversal.md

 strength on authentication pages and automatically audits shopping carts, forms, dynamic content and other web applications.
 As the scan is being completed, the software produces detailed reports that pinpoint where vulnerabilities exist.
-[Download the trial version of Acunetix WVS](http://www.acunetix.com/vulnerability-scanner/download/)
+[Download the trial version of SOFTSKY WVS](http://www.acunetix.com/vulnerability-scanner/download/)